ahachani/kraftwerk/README.md

-# Project Title: Will a Customer Accept the Coupon?
+# Project Title: Will a Customer Accept the Coupons?

 This repository contains an analysis of customer behavior regarding coupon acceptance while driving.
 The project aims to understand the factors influencing whether a driver accepts a coupon delivered to their phone for various establishments, such as restaurants, bars, and coffee houses